How Does Cotting Use My Gift?

 Peter is a happier, more confident and more capable person as a result of his time at Cotting School.
 He has a social life that he didn't have before.
 He has friends to talk to and hang out with.
 Going to the prom, the three-day ski trips, and playing basketball with his ‘Falcon’ teammates, have been as important to him, and to us, as what he's learning in the classroom.
 We've also seen the academic progress that Peter has made, and the pride he feels, because the work is all his own.
 Our biggest regret was not finding Cotting sooner.

 Peter's also really blossomed as a result of Cotting's community work program.
-He's developed such good work habits and wonderful relationships with his supervisors and co-workers.
+He's developed such good work habits and wonderful relationships with his supervisors and co-workers at a local library.
 We feel that everything he has learned at Cotting is preparing him for the best possible launch into his adult life.